-For those assigning work to designers, it can be frustrating to provide a detailed brief only to have the designer take complete creative freedom and not fulfill the project outline.
+For those assigning work to designers, it can be frustrating to provide a detailed design brief only to have the designer take complete creative freedom and not fulfill the project outline.

 But, when feedback is embedded into the design process and done properly, it can drastically improve your end results—and is ultimately a win-win for both sides.